 - Pick up the piece of parchment paper with the Calzones in place and move to a stainless steel baking sheet.

-- Beat the egg yolk you saved and brush it over the top of your two Calzones.
+- Beat the egg white you saved and brush it over the top of your two Calzones.

 - Bake at 350 degrees for 35 - 40 minutes.